-The 1099 will NOT include the annual housing allowance claimed, or retirement contributions (unless Roth).
+The 1099 will NOT include the annual housing allowance claimed by the missionary, retirement contributions (unless Roth), or any BGMC, LFTL, or Touch the World reported on a Special Disbursement Report (SDR).

 These forms are mailed by January 31.
 No information is available prior to that date.
 (See Housing Allowance.)